-Topics Map > College of Letters and Science > Academic & Curricular Administration > Program Changes > Departments/units
+Topics Map > Academic & Curricular Administration > Program Changes & Development > Centers and Institutes

 L&S APC Policy on Creating, Restructuring, or Discontinuing Departments, Programs, and Department-like Units

 This policy reflects the L&S procedures enacting Faculty Policies and Procedures 5.02, which hold that "Broad guidelines for the substantial restructuring, creation or discontinuance of a department shall be developed by the University Academic Planning Council.
 Following these guidelines, each school/college shall develop its own criteria for the substantial restructuring of departments..."
 Consideration of substantial changes to departments, programs, and department-like units should always involve the Academic Associate Dean and the Associate Dean for Academic Planning.
 All changes flow through a governance process that begins with the faculty in the unit, and moves to the Academic Planning Council before it is forwarded to the University APC and University Committee/Faculty Senate.
 The L&S process is a two-stage process, involving an initial request for permission to plan to restructure, which is followed by development of a detailed restructuring plan, prepared in consultation with offices in L&S Administration, as well as other units affected by the change.

 Approved by L&S Academic Planning Council, September 15, 2015